maxnilssen/20cr_lawdome_CP/README.md

 somcor_histograms.Rmd

 Code for tables:
 table1.Rmd
 table3_corrs.Rmd
 trend_table.Rmd

-SOM code:

-soms1900_4_3.Rmd (this requires a NetCDF file of 500hPa geoptential height daily anomalies over the study region, which is a large file - around 1.1GB)

 Code for statistical tests regarding the 20CR daily precipitation associated with each node: node_precip_tests.Rmd